Beyond the Paper Log: Maintaining Reviewable Chain of Custody in Evidence-Sensitive Labs

 Software logs are vulnerable if the hardware they monitor is a black box.
 A robust CoC must bridge the gap between the physical environment and the digital record.

-3. Behavioral and Agentic Accountability
+3. Human Review and Model Accountability

 Best Practices for Forensic Maintenance